Endoscopy

 An endoscopy is a test that looks inside the body using an instrument called an endoscope.

 An endoscope is a thin, flexible tube.
 The tube has a light and a camera at the end.
-It is passed into the body to help doctors see inside.
+It is passed into the body to help see inside.
+The person who does an endoscopy is called an endoscopist.
+They may be a doctor or a specially trained nurse.

 Endoscopy tests can be used to help diagnose cancer.
 They can help doctors to find out more about your symptoms.
 They can also be used to give some types of treatment from inside the body.

-An endoscopy may also be used to remove a small sample of tissue from inside the body.
+An endoscopy may also be used to remove small samples of tissue from inside the body.
 This is called a biopsy.
+It is common for the endoscopist to take more than 1 sample.

 Upper endoscopy